Jaisriram28/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step1: Start the program

-1.Import the required library and read the dataframe.
+Step2: Import the required library and read the dataframe.

-2.Write a function computeCost to generate the cost function.
+Step3: Write a function computeCost to generate the cost function.

-3.Perform iterations og gradient steps with learning rate.
+Step4: Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+Step5: Plot the Cost function using Gradient Descent and generate the required graph.

+Step6: Stop the program
 ## Program:
 ```
 /*